Chad King/NOAA MBNMS

 - As established by the Marine Life Management Act, the California Fish and Game Commission (CFGC) regulates the fishery in state waters, and the California Department of Fish and Wildlife (CDFW) manages this fishery.

 - Caught in longline gear, as incidental catch in otter trawls, traps, and hook and line with other shelf fish.

 Status of the fishery

-- Aside from overarching Rockfish Conservation Areas and general rockfish regulations, few regulations specified to Vermilion Rockfish
+- Aside from overarching Rockfish Conservation Areas and general rockfish regulations, there are few regulations specific to Vermilion Rockfish.

-- In southern California, typically caught as incidental take in Bocaccio rockfish fishery ; only 74 lbs (33.5kg) caught in 2007 in San Diego ; classified by NOAA as a “minor shelf rockfish” fishery category
+- In southern California, it is typically caught as incidental take in Bocaccio rockfish fishery , and is classified by NOAA as a “minor shelf rockfish” fishery category.

 Potential ecosystem impacts

-- Use of demersal (seafloor) longline gear have some localized impact from placing and removing the gear
+- The use of demersal (seafloor) longline gear has some localized impact from placing and removing the gear.

 Description of meat